SharePoint Web Parts

 x

-ows_q_TEXT_HomePhone — Include in full-text index: FALSE
+ows_q_TEXT_HomePhone — Include in the full-text index: FALSE

 HomePhoneOWSTEXT — Searchable: FALSE